owncloud/ios-scenario-testing/README.md

 parameters:

-     -s (mandatory): URL of ownCloud server to test against -a (optional): Appium server URL. if Appium Server is not specified, will be used "localhost:4723/wd/hub"
-     -t (optional): Filter based in tags.
+     -s (mandatory): URL of ownCloud server to test against -a (optional): Appium server URL. if Appium Server is not specified, will be used "localhost:4723/wd/hub" -t (optional): Filter based in tags.
 F. ex: @createfolder will send only tests tagged with such label.
 Tags are allowed to concatenate, sepparated by ",".
 It is also allowed to use a classpath to execute all the test in any class
-     -d (optional): In case of several devices attached, tests will be sent against the UID set in this option.
-This is the id returned by `adb devices` command.
+     -d (optional): In case of several devices attached, tests will be sent against the device name set in this option.
+     -u (optional): UDID of the simulator to test against.
      -h: display this help

 The execution will display step by step how the scenario is being executed.